FennBoii/YTM-OP/README.md

 ***Features***
 - Allows you to enable and disable discord buttons (Still kinda janky)
 - Has options for "Quitting the application", "Sleeping your PC", "Restarting your PC", and "Shutting down your PC" after the song ends.

+- *If you find that a video doesn't work for the activity on discord, or shows 'undefined', you can open the Utils menu and click on buttons and turn the buttons off.
+If that doesn't work you can click on buttons once again and click on the 'toggle channel'. (toggling channel just makes the element which gets the artist, change).
+These methods should fix any video problems you may have with the activity.
+Remember, when watching a video or a song without an album accompanying it or the artist doesn't have a clickable link to their page, you can toggle all buttons off.
+This disables the elemets which get the buttons and usually fixes things.
+Sometimes when playing videos though the artist does have a clickable link and in that case just toggle the artist.
+Simple!*

 - Continuous updates (Its not daily but its also not monthly)
 - **In the works** Youll be able to Send and recieve functionality between clients
 - 100% safe and free!
 No extras are added that weren't made for the client